Posted by Darrell Nicholson at 03:09PM - Comments: (6)

 “People are always advising to use acetone to thin the gelcoat,” Lacharite said.
 “This is wrong for many reasons.”
 In summary, he explained, if you use acetone to thin the gelcoat for spraying, you will shorten its life, and get a duller, rougher finish.
 Styrene is no better, he said; it will cause the gelcoat to yellow.
 What you want is a properly formulated reducer, something that Mini-craft supplies with its repair kit.

 Until recently, Mini-Craft used to sell a handy aerosol gelcoat repair kit, but Lacharite said it became too expensive to produce.
-The company is now working on a similar kit using the Preval sprayer.
+The company now offers a similar kit using the Preval sprayer, but its geared toward bigger projects with multiple repairs, so the price is pretty high (starting at $275).

 Look for our update on gelcoat repair early next year, and if you have some repair products or techniques to share, comment below or drop me a line at firstname.lastname@example.org.